aspratle/NERforGovernmentEntities-HackathonforGood/README.md

 # SCALES_LLM Notebook Overview

 ## Description
-This Jupyter notebook provides an in-depth exploration and implementation of machine learning models focusing on scaling large language models (LLMs).
-It is designed for both educational purposes and practical applications, suitable for learners and professionals interested in advanced AI techniques.
+This Jupyter Notebook provides an in-depth exploration and implementation of machine learning models focusing on identifying government entities in the SCALES dataset.
+It is designed for both educational purposes and practical applications and is suitable for learners and professionals interested in advanced AI techniques.

 ## Features
-- Detailed explanations of LLM concepts.
+- Detailed explanations of EDA.
+- Description of the target criteria.
-- Step-by-step implementation of scaling strategies.
+- Step-by-step implementation of modeling strategies.
 - Visualizations of model performance and metrics.
-- Interactive examples for hands-on learning.

 ## Requirements
 To run this notebook, you need to have the following installed: